-disable job<job-name> This command permits you to disable a Job for automatic scheduling.
+- disable job<job-name> This command permits you to disable a Job for automatic scheduling.
 The job may have been previously enabled with the Job resource Enabled directive or using the console enable command.
-The next time the Director is restarted or the conf file is reloaded, the Enable/Disable state will be set to the value in the Job resource (default enabled) as defined in the bacula-dir.conf file.
+The next time the Director is restarted, the Enable/Disable state will be set to the value in the Job resource (default enabled) as defined in the bacula-dir.conf file. - enable job<job-name> This command permits you to enable a Job for automatic scheduling.

-enable job</br>

-job-name

-This command permits you to enable a Job for automatic scheduling.
 The job may have been previously disabled with the Job resource Enabled directive or using the console disable command.
-The next time the Director is restarted or the conf file is reloaded, the Enable/Disable state will be set to the value in the Job resource (default enabled) as defined in the bacula-dir.conf file.

-estimate Using this command, you can get an idea how many files will be backed up, or if you are unsure about your Include statements in your FileSet, you can test them without doing an actual backup.
+The next time the Director is restarted, the Enable/Disable state will be set to the value in the Job resource (default enabled) as defined in the bacula-dir.conf file. - estimate Using this command, you can get an idea how many files will be backed up, or if you are unsure about your Include statements in your FileSet, you can test them without doing an actual backup.
 The default is to assume a Full backup.
 However, you can override this by specifying a level=Incremental or level=Differential on the command line.
 A Job name must be specified or you will be prompted for one, and optionally a Client and FileSet may be specified on the command line.
 It then contacts the client which computes the number of files and bytes that would be backed up.
 Please note that this is an estimate calculated from the number of blocks in the file rather than by reading the actual bytes.
 As such, the estimated backup size will generally be larger than an actual backup.